Hullow/42/push_swap/Journal-push_swap.md

 - Used GNL instead of read in checker (cf Rui's advice) => problem solved
 - Added GNL to the libft used in push_swap
 - Norm-ing and refactoring the checker
+	=> done. now need to put into main Makefile via "bonus" rule => also, need to do a few more tests of the checker